Transyltooniaa/hackathon-scrapping/README.md

 * Extracts movie information, including titles, release dates, genres, ratings, and more.
 * Provides customizable options to scrape specific types of movie data.
 * Stores scraped data in a structured format for easy analysis and integration with other projects.
-* Includes documentation and examples to help you get started quicKLY
+* Includes documentation and examples to help you get started quickly.
+* Provides graphs to anlayze data easily.

 ## Getting Started